perladvent/perldotcom/content/article/using-the-right-dictionary-with-perl-and-vim.md

 This maps the same shortcut when Vim is in visual mode; `<c-u>` clears the range automatically entered by Vim, then it calls the function passing the register variable `@*` (the last highlighted text) as the search term.

 I've uploaded this code to [GitHub](https://github.com/dnmfarrell/WebsterSearch), along with Vim install instructions.

+An alternative to searching the raw dictionary text is to use [GCIDE](http://gcide.gnu.org.ua/) (h/t [frew](https://blog.afoolishmanifesto.com/)) which is based on Webster's 1913 dictionary, and has machine-readable markup for easier parsing.